commonhaus/foundation/policies/trademark-policy.md

 You may use the Word Marks, but not the Logos, to truthfully describe the origin of the software that you are providing, that is, that the code you are distributing is a modification of our software.
 You may also say, for example, that "this software is derived from the source code for Hibernate version 5.2."

 If your modification includes minor changes like bug fixes that preserve compatibility with our published artifacts, your artifacts should be labeled to indicate they were built by you.
-For instance, the Maven dependency io.quarkus:quarkus-arc:3.8.5.redhat-00004 clearly indicates it was built by Red Hat.

 Substantive modifications, on the other hand, should be treated as a fork.
 For example, where the functionality diverges, group or artifact identifiers should be changed to ensure users are not confused about which variant of the software they are getting and from whom.
 You may place your own trademarks or logos on forked versions of the software, as you have become the origin of that version.
 In such cases, you should not use our Logos.